UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 make gcc libudev-dev g++ linux-headers-generic libusb-1.0-0
 ```

+Note that `libudev-dev`, `linux-headers-generic`, and `libusb-1.0-0` may have different names depending on your Linux distribution.

 If you are not using Linux (or if you have installed the above), you can run the following to continue:

 ```bash